canjs/can-stache-bindings/docs/two-way.md

 value in the scope.
 This allows `plateName` to update if `editing.licensePlate` changes and `editing.licensePlate` to update if `plateName` changes.

+Click on one of the list items below and watch as its text appears in the input box.
+You can then edit the text and it will update in the list.

 @demo demos/can-stache-bindings/two-way.html

 This demo can be expressed a bit easier with the references scope: